KjellKod/g3log/API.markdown

 See [test_message.cpp](http://www.github.com/KjellKod/g3log/test_unit/test_message.cpp) for details and testing

-For overloading the formatting for a custom sink.
-The log formatting function can be passed into the `LogMessage::toString(...)` this will override the default log formatting
+Example code for overloading the formatting of a custom sink.
+The log formatting function will be passed into the `LogMessage::toString(...)` this will override the default log formatting

 Example